-Example 5.24 The following statement clears all the results of the value analysis and all its dependencies in the current project.
+Example 5.28 The following statement clears all the results of the value analysis and all its dependencies in the current project.

 '''

-Project.clear

-~only:(Project.Selection.singleton Db.Value.self Kind.Select_Dependencies)

-()
+let selection = State\selection.with_dependencies Db.Value.self in Project.clear \simselection ()

 '''

-The argument Kind.Select_Dependencies says that we also want to clear all the states which depend on the value analysis.
+The selection explicitly indicates that we also want to clear all the states which depend on the value analysis' results.

-Use selections carefully: if you apply a function f on a selection s and if f handles a state which does not belong to s, then the Frama-C state becomes lost and inconsistent.
+Use selections carefully: if you apply a function f on a selection s and f handles a state which does not belong to s, then the computed result by Frama-C is potentially incorrect.

-Example 5.25 The following statement applies a function f in the project p (which is not the current one).
-For efficiency purpose, we restrict the considered states to the command line options (see Section 5.12).
+Example 5.29 The following statement applies a function f in the project p (which is not the current one).
+For efficiency purpose, we restrict the considered states to the command line options (see Section 5.13).

-| Project.on ~only:(Plugin.get selection ()) p f ()
+| Project.on ~selection:(Plugin.get\selection ()) p f ()

-This statement only works if f gets only values of the command line options.
-If it tries to get the value of another state, the result is unspecified and all actions using any state of the current project and of project p also become unspecified.
+This statement only works if $\mathbf{f}$ only handles values of the command line options.
+If it tries to get the value of another state, the result is unspecified and all actions using any state of the current project and of project $\mathbf{p}$ also become unspecified.

-5.12 Command Line Options
+5.13 Command Line Options